LinqLover/sonyx/README.md

 		<tr>
 			<td><a href="packages/BaselineOfSonyx.package/">BaselineOfSonyx</a></td>
 			<td>Package metadata.
-			Contains scripts to set up the deploy image and fill it with welcome contents.</td>
+			Contains scripts to set up the deploy image and fill it with an initial welcome text.</td>
 		</tr>
 		<tr>
 			<td><a href="packages/Sonyx-Core.package/">Sonyx-Core</a></td>